tweag/nickel/doc/manual/syntax.md

 The prefix of a symbolic string is any valid identifier that doesn't start with `_`, and ends with the suffix `-s`.
-Prefixes don't have any meaning for Nickel: they're a tag used by libraries consuming symbolic strings to distinguish between several types of symbolic strings.
+Prefixes don't have any meaning for Nickel: they're just a tag used by libraries consuming symbolic strings to distinguish between several types of symbolic strings.
 Prefixes are also a visual marker for the programmer.

-Beside the custom prefix, symbolic strings otherwise follow the same syntactic rules as multiline strings: the prefix is followed by an arbitrary number of `%` followed by `"`, and must be closed by `"` followed by the same number of `%`.
+Besides the custom prefix, symbolic strings otherwise follow the same syntactic rules as multiline strings: the prefix is followed by an arbitrary number of `%` followed by `"`, and must be closed by `"` followed by the same number of `%`.